 Conclusion

-Sufi thought continues to shape contemporary Qur'anic interpretation to sustainable develop in Indonesia by fostering spiritual depth, promoting moderation, and encouraging interfaith harmony.
+Sufi thought continues to shape contemporary Qur'anic interpretation to sustainably develop Indonesia by fostering spiritual depth, promoting moderation, and encouraging interfaith harmony.
 However, its influence is moderated by historical separations between mysticism and mainstream exegesis and challenges posed by competing Islamic ideologies.
 Discussing the repercussions of Sufi thoughts in contemporary interpretation is particularly interesting because it involves the convergence of two different intellectual worlds: mystical thought in the Sufi tradition and a more academic rational-textual approach to contemporary interpretation.

 Sufism's highlighting of egalitarianism and collective societal drives towards spiritual growth can advance a sense of shared responsibility and ownership in sustainable development.
 It helps promote culturally appropriate, sustainable actions, and is beneficial to the communities it serves.

 The study shows that Indonesia's interpretation of the Qur’an in the contemporary era, from the beginning of the twentieth century until now, is developing rapidly.
 Scholars have produced dozens of interpretations in the last hundred years, from thin to thick, from one to thirty volumes.
 The repercussions of Sufism in Indonesian interpretation is evident in the pre-contemporary period, such as in the works of Arsyad al-Banjari (d.
 1812 AD) or Nawawi al-Bantani (d.1897 AD).
-However, this does not mean that Sufism does not affect contemporary interpretation.

-Based on this study's findings, even though tafsīr in Indonesia was in the Sufistic style at the beginning of its emergence, the Sufi thoughts moderately repercussed in contemporary interpretation in Indonesia.
+Based on this study's findings, even though tafsīr in Indonesia was in the Sufistic style at the beginning of its emergence, the Sufi thoughts have moderate repercussions in contemporary interpretation in Indonesia.
 This is evident when some interpretations moderately adopt the views of prominent Sufi figures and use them as a basis for interpreting Qur’anic verses.

 Given the time and effort limitations, the authors recommend that future researchers expand their research to cover various important, and more subtle, aspects of Sufism.
 Likewise, their research sources include small works of interpretation scattered in multiple regions.

-Finally, the tafsīr by Sufistic approach and other mystical works should be encouraged in society.
+Finally, the tafsīr by a Sufistic approach and other mystical works, should be encouraged in society.
 Technological advances and progress that tend to ignore spiritual aspects may cause spiritual emptiness, and Sufistic views serve to fill this spiritual void.
-These views may also help promote interreligious tolerance and respect.
+These views may also help promote interreligious tolerance and respect and promote social cohesion and sustainability.

+With a systematic analysis method, this study provides a new perspective that connects the spiritual dimension with sustainable development efforts.
+However, the limitations of certain interpretations with minimal empirical data in this study do not explain the direct impact on Sustainable Development.

+As an implication for the discipline, this study provides a unique perspective by connecting Sufi thought with sustainable development.
+This can be a basis for further, more in-depth studies.

+Future studies can involve empirical studies with interviews or observations of Sufi order communities to see how they understand and apply this interpretation in real life.
+Furthermore, with the increasing number of digital interpretations, further studies can examine how Sufi interpretations are adapted in digital spaces and social media.

 References